theRealAph/ScopeLocals/README.md

 2. Application.handle(..)                                        |
 1. Server.serve(..) ---------------------------------------------+
 ```

-The fork/join model offered by `StructuredTaskScope` means that the value bound by `ScopedValue.where(...).run(...)` has a determinate lifetime.
-The `Principal` is available while the child thread is running, and `scope.join()` ensures that child threads terminate and thus no longer use it.
-This avoids the problem of unbounded lifetimes seen when using thread-local variables.

-[_Remark_: Suggested alternative]

 The fork/join model offered by `StructuredTaskScope` means that the dynamic scope of the binding is still bounded
 by the lifetime of the call to `ScopedValue.where(...).run(...)`.
 The `Principal` will remain in scope while the child